murelh/hiboutik-sync/README.md

 ## How does it work ?

 Each time a sale is closed from your Hiboutik account, il will call the callback url and send sale informations (HTTP POST request).
-Once Hiboutik Sync is installed on you website, it will respond to the url http://www.yourwebsite.com/hiboutik-woocommerce-sync and will try to catch avaible POST data.
+Once Hiboutik Sync is installed on you website, it will respond to the url http://www.yourwebsite.com/hiboutik-woocommerce-sync and will try to catch Hiboutik predefined POST data.
-It will ask to Hiboutik the order's details from sale ID previously receved.
-What Hiboutik will respond by giving exact quantity of product sold.
+It will ask to Hiboutik the order's details from sale ID previously received.
+What Hiboutik will respond by giving exact quantity of products sold.
 And finally, Hiboutik Sync will contact your WooCommerce API and reduce the stock of the given product.

-*The very important thing to know is that products match on Hiboutik products's barcode and WooCommerce products's UGS number (also called SKU number).*
+**The very important thing to know is that products match on Hiboutik products's barcode and WooCommerce products's UGS number (also called SKU number).**